purescript-deprecated/purescript-arrows/docs/Module.md

 ### Types

-    data Kleisli m a b where
+    newtype Kleisli m a b where
       Kleisli :: a -> m b -> Kleisli m a b